Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Evaluation

-Mean, TLE and LO have strong assumptions on the data distribution.
-Mean assumes value has low variance along both the graph and temporal dimensions, TLE assumes values follow a linear function along the temporal dimension, and LO assumes values are stable along the temporal dimension.
-Since these assumptions do not hold in most settings, these models have poor performance in most setting, except that LO achieves the best performance on LA-Speed, the reason for which will be discussed later.
-BRITS and E\textsuperscript{2}GAN capture the temporal correlations with no assumption and thus can achieve better performance than Mean and TLE, while they cannot exploit the underlying graph.
-DCMF can further exploit the underlying graph, leading to better performance than BRITS and E\textsuperscript{2}GAN.
-However, DCMF does not use the incomplete future, which results in worse performance than {\model}.
+Note that Mean, TLE and LO have strong implicit assumptions on the data distribution.
+Mean assumes low temporal and inter-time series variation, TLE assumes linearity in the temporal dimension, and LO assumes low temporal variation.
+Since these assumptions hardly hold, these models have poor performance in general.
+In contrast, TRMF, BRITS, E\textsuperscript{2}GAN, CSDI and mSSA can capture temporal correlations without such restrictive assumptions and thus achieve better performance than Mean and TLE, but they do not exploit the underlying graph.
+DCMF and GRIN can further exploit the graph, leading to even better performance.
+However, DCMF relies on the assumed linear system model, GRIN has no direct control on the missing part of future, and its bidirectional architecture may not be a perfect match for prediction, which results in their worse performance than {\model}.